wildfly/quickstart/ejb-remote/README.md

 4. You can then run the executable JAR using the `java -jar` command.
 You will see the same console output as above.

-        java -jar target/${project.artifactId}-client-jar-with-dependencies.jar
+        java -jar target/ejb-remote-client-jar-with-dependencies.jar

 ## Undeploy the Archive

-To undeploy the server-side component from the ${product.name} server:
+To undeploy the server-side component from the WildFly server:

 1. Navigate to the server-side subdirectory: